jie123108/lua-resty-stats/README.md

 [Back to TOC](#table-of-contents)

-Simple Query
+Simple Query And API
 =======
-lua-resty-stats comes with a simple query page, which can be used in the following steps:
+lua-resty-stats with a simple query page and API interface, which can be used in the following steps:
 * add location configuration to nginx.conf

 ```nginx